gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 1. Learn Lisp
 1. Master your tools
 1. Reduce complexity at any cost (Simplicity)
-1. Read books (expand you horizon but don't forget to practice)
+1. Read books (expand your horizon but don't forget to practice)
 1. Understand the problem domain
-1. Write good Tests (testing alone is not good enough)
+1. Write good Tests (testing alone is not enough)

 ### Introduction/Motivation